kishannareshpal/mozambique-utils.js/README.md

 			name: string, // long name of the network operator.
 			shortname: string // short name of the network operator.
 		},
-        region: string // the region where the (national destination code) area code is linked to.
+        	region: string, // the region where the (national destination code) area code is linked to.
 		lineType: "mobile" // the type of the line of the number being parsed.
 	}
 }